ALTIANT Global Luxury AND ASSET MANAGEMENT (GLAM) MONITOR

 “In which of the following categories have you purchased a luxury brand or service within the past year?”

-From 70% in Q1 2022, the share of wealthy individuals saying that they had taken a luxury holiday steadily rose thereafter, stabilising in the mid-high 80% in 2024 (87% in Q3).
-More than two thirds (69%) say that they took multiple trips within the past year, the highest point of the tracker by almost five percentage points.
-Tourism is now firmly back at the top of the list for categories’ purchasing penetration and comfortably ahead of designer fashion, alcohol and electronics.
+The share of wealthy individuals saying that they had taken a luxury holiday steadily rose after 2021/22, stabilising in the mid-high 80%s in 2024 and reaching a new tracker-peak of 90% in Q4.
+More than two thirds (68%) say that they took multiple trips within the past year, only slightly behind the tracker high point from Q3.
+Tourism remains firmly at the top of the list for categories’ purchasing penetration and comfortably ahead of designer fashion, alcohol and electronics.

-Wealth management services, and leather goods have also remained popular and purchased by around 75% within the past year.
-Purchases of leather goods and alcohol see a clear skew towards women, while men are more likely to buy watches and use wealth management services.
-Luxury automotive (44%) and art and collectibles (41%) remain the least likely categories to have been purchased within the past year.
+Various other categories such as wealth management services, cosmetics and fragrances and alcohol have also remained popular and purchased by around 75-80% within the past year.
+Purchases of leather goods and cosmetics/fragrances see a clear skew towards women, while men are more likely to buy watches and use wealth management services.
+Luxury automotive (46%), high-end audio (42%) and art and collectibles (42%) remain the least likely categories to have been purchased within the past year.

 Luxury Purchase Intent (Next 12 Months)